MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ### iOS devices

-For **iOS** devices, the Player ID changes if they uninstall your game and then *re*-install it.
+For **iOS** devices, the player ID changes if they uninstall your game and then *re*-install it.
 One way to make sure you have a consistent ID on **iOS** is to save the Device ID for the player to the **iTunes KeyChain**, so that you can read it from there on game start, and use it to sign in.

-You must determine how to generate unique **Custom IDs** for any other device or platform. **Custom ID** is an effective alternative for other platforms or devices, but you must generate your **Custom IDs** with care.
+You must determine how to generate unique custom IDs for any other device or platform.
+Custom IDs are an effective alternative for other platforms or devices, but you must generate your custom IDs with care.
 Too simple, and you risk hackers stealing the accounts of others.

 > [!NOTE]
 > Binding a recoverable login is only required once per device.
 Once bound, the game can continue to use the anonymous login with no drawbacks.
 See the next section.